 For dwelling unit space conditioning systems, the standard design heating subsystem is dependent on climate zone and number of habitable stories.
 For multifamily buildings with three habitable stories or less in Climate Zones 1-15 the space conditioning system is a heat pump.
 For multifamily buildings with three habitable stories or less in Climate Zone 16 the space conditioning system is an air conditioner with furnace.
 For multifamily buildings with four or more habitable stories in Climate Zones 2-15 the space conditioning system is a heat pump.
-For multifamily buildings with four or more habitable stories in Climate Zones 1 and 16 the space conditioning system is a dual fuel heat pump.
+For multifamily buildings with four or more habitable stories in Climate Zones 2-15 the space conditioning system is a heat pump.
+For multifamily buildings with four or more habitable stories in Climate Zones 2 and 16 the space conditioning system is a dual fuel heat pump.